“A peaceful hotel tucked away in the old streets of this popular seaside town, with ocean views from several rooms”

 - Traditional cultures

 The hotel is child-friendly, with extra beds (small charge) and cots for babies (free), but young kids will need supervision on the sun terrace.
+The local municipal play area is suitable for small children, and includes a pirate ship.

 Babies (0-1 years), Children (4-12 years)